Asthma in Children - Exams and Tests

 classified.
 Checkups are recommended:

-- About every 6 to 12 months for children with
+- About every 6 to 12 months for children who have

 intermittent or mild persistent asthma that has been